jethrokuan/koi/README.md

 ```

 ## Templates
+### .intro
+At times you want to present or explain some info to the template user.
+This can be done by writing text in `.intro`.
+Only the first 10 lines will be printed during the scaffolding process, to encourage conciseness.

+### .vars
 Your template folder should have a `.vars` file in the root directory.
 Write each variable name in a separate line as follows:

 ```